Fr. Peter Vu

 I grew up in Kentwood and attended St. Mary Magdalen Parish until I left for college.
 After four years in Ann Arbor getting my degrees in Film and English (Go Blue!) and almost another four years working out in Los Angeles, I’m blessed to be able to serve the St. Mary Magdalen faith community as the Youth Coordinator.
 When I’m not at the church, you will probably find me writing screenplays, playing board games with friends, teaching English to kids in China, watching movies, or reading books.

-I truly believe that the youth of our parish are the young church.
+I truly believe that the youth of our parish are the future of the Church.
 Through engagement and the creation of leadership opportunities, we are investing not only in the youth themselves, but in the future of the Catholic community.
 By promoting strong and healthy relationships with God and one another, I hope to continue to bring our youth into the wider parish family as they grow in their faith.
-I look forward to engaging in discussions of faith, acts of service, and nights of fellowship with the youth of our parish, and hope to continue the fantastic work that is done in our parish daily.
+I look forward to engaging in discussions of faith, acts of service, and nights of fellowship with the youth of our parish, and hope to continue the fantastic work that is done in our parish daily

 Director of Music